iuri-pdista/Black-Horse/README.md

 ## How was made?

-It was made using mainly Rust, which will breach into the file and virus it, and a Shell script, that select the target, and runs the rust file, with the target as parameter
+It was made using mainly Rust, which will breach into the file and virus it, and a Shell script, that select the target, and runs the rust file, with the target as parameter, and finally a server-client structure created with python websockets, to send files to a determined dir or pc

 ## How I use it?